nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

     * The consumer requests immunisations which were not given
     * The provider returns all immunisation given and intended but not given
     * If no part parameters are included, the provider only returns given immunisations
+* Include coded immunisation consent and dissent records
+    * The consumer requests consent and dissent records
+    * The provider returns all immunisation given and consent and dissent observations
+    * If no part parameters are included, the provider only returns given immunisations

 ### Investigations ###